folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 :align: center
 ```

 The top panel of this window displays the observed spectral orders (in different colors), the black points used for actual fitting, and polynomial fits for each order.
 The black fitting points are computed by dividing an order into consecutive search bins of equal width and extracting the maximum flux within each bin.
 The panel below is a preview of the normalized spectrum that would be output by the code.
-The axes are synced and allow the user to compare the unnormalized and normalized spectrum in the same range of wavelength.
+The axes are synced and allow the user to compare the unnormalized and normalized spectrum in the same range of wavelengths.
 The lower panel updates anytime the new fit is explicitly computed.
 Wavelengths are in the units of the input observation (in this case nanometers).

 ### Buttons in the interactive UI